A Look Into How Set Decorators Influence Product Placement On Set

 8. So you’ve mentioned your team a few times, could you go into more detail as to how your team is composed?

 DH: Yeah, so if you went from a triangle pyramid kind of shape, I would be at the top and then right below me would be the lead man, and then usually the lead man has at least four, but as many as 25 dressers that the lead man makes sure are hired and on the right locations.
-Some shows are really busy and you might be at two different locations on the same day so you’ll be picking up, dressing, returning, all at the same time.
+Some shows are really busy and you might be at two different locations on the same day so you’ll be picking up, dressing, and returning, all at the same time.
 So you might have two or three trucks going at the same time and each of those trucks needs two or three guys in them moving things around.
 Then there’s also the on-set director who is in our department and that person usually stays on set and keeps the congruity of the set.
 So they’ll show up a little bit early before call time and walk through the set so that as the camera and crew are moving around it and moving objects, it gets turned the way that it is supposed to.

 9. How do you choose what brands make it onto your sets versus not?